-The objectives of these 'Guidelines for Financial Institutions Desirous to Undertake Branchless Banking' are
+The objectives of these 'Branchless Banking Regulations' are

-- To define Branchless Banking activities as a new delivery channel to offer banking services in a cost effective manner. - To broadly outline activities which constitute BB. - To serve as a set of minimum standards of data & network security, customer protection and risk management to be followed by the Banks desirous to offer mobile banking services.
+- To define Branchless Banking activities as a new delivery channel to offer banking services in a cost effective manner. - To broadly outline activities which constitute $\mathcal{BB}$ and to provide a framework for offering BB services. - To serve as a set of minimum standards of data & network security, customer protection and risk management to be followed by the Banks desirous to offer mobile banking services.